Albany, New York: Revolutionary War and real estate

 In 1775, with the colonies in the midst of the Revolutionary War, the Stadt Huys became home to the Albany Committee of Correspondence (the political arm of the local revolutionary movement), which took over operation of Albany's government and eventually expanded its power to control all of Albany County.
 Tories and prisoners of war were often jailed in the Stadt Huys alongside common criminals.
-In 1776, Albany native Philip Livingston signed the Declaration of Independence at Independence Hall in Philadelphia.
+In 1776, Albany native Philip Livingston signed the Declaration of Independence.

 During and after the Revolutionary War, Albany County saw a great increase in real estate transactions.
-After Horatio Gates defeated John Burgoyne at Saratoga in 1777, the upper Hudson Valley was generally at peace as the war raged on elsewhere.
+After the 1777 colonial victory at the Battle of Saratoga, the upper Hudson Valley was generally at peace as the war raged on elsewhere.
 Prosperity was soon seen all over Upstate New York.
 Migrants from Vermont and Connecticut began flowing in, noting the advantages of living on the Hudson and trading at Albany, while being only a few days' sail from New York City.
 Albany reported a population of 3,498 in the first national census in 1790, an increase of almost 700% since its chartering.

 Early decades of American independence

 On November 17, 1793, fire broke out at a stable belonging to Leonard Gansevoort, destroying 26 homes on Broadway, Maiden Lane, James Street, and State Street.
-Three were arrested and charged with arson: Pompey, a man enslaved by Matthew Visscher; Dinah, a 14-year-old girl enslaved by Volkert P. Douw; and Bet, a 12-year-old girl enslaved by Philip S. Van Rensselaer.
+Three were arrested and charged with arson: Pompey, a man belonging to Matthew Visscher; Dinah, a 14-year-old girl belonging to Volkert P. Douw; and Bet, a 12-year-old girl belonging to Philip S. Van Rensselaer.
 On January 6, 1794, the three were sentenced to death.
 Governor George Clinton issued a temporary stay of execution, but Dinah and Bet were executed by hanging on March 14, and Pompey on April 11, 1794.

 In 1797, the state capital was moved permanently to Albany.
 From statehood to this date, the Legislature had frequently moved the state capital between Albany, Kingston, Poughkeepsie, and the city of New York.
 Albany is the tenth-oldest state capital in the United States and the second-oldest city that is a state capital, after Santa Fe, New Mexico.